Destination Development

 From the early settlement located at the point where the River Lagan met the Rivers Farset and Blackstaff, the city of Belfast has a long maritime history.
 Belfast developed around these rivers, configuring them into culverts, docks, quays and slipways before they become harbour then lough then sea.
 The area once dominated by shipyards is now one of Europe’s largest waterfront regeneration sites with millions of visitors every year, while the busy Harbour handles millions of tonnes of cargo.

 Maritime Belfast is committed to helping the development of the city’s historic waterfront as a place for everyone to enjoy.
-We work with a range of local organisations including Belfast Harbour, Belfast City Council and Titanic Quarter Limited, national bodies such as Tourism NI and Arts Council for Northern Ireland as well as key government departments including Department for Community, Department for Economy and Department for Infrastructure.
+We work with a range of local organisations including Belfast Harbour, Belfast City Council and Titanic Quarter Limited, national bodies such as Tourism NI and Arts Council for Northern Ireland as well as key government departments including the Department for Community, Department for Economy, Department for Agriculture, Environment and Rural Affairs, and the Department for Infrastructure.
 We also engage with local businesses to stimulate networking, collaboration and destination clustering.

 We continually review the many strategies and policies that impact on the development of the city’s waterfront and look to other maritime cities such as Hamburg, Amsterdam and Copenhagen to learn lessons from others.